Tourist dives to Titanic wreck to begin 2018

 For shipwreck fans with a more modest budget, there's also Northern Ireland's Titanic Museum.

-The vessel was built at the city's shipyards before hitting the water for the first time on its journey down to Southampton.
+The vessel was built at Belfast's shipyards before hitting the water for the first time on its journey down to Southampton.

 The Titanic Museum has welcomed nearly 3.5 million visitors since opening in 2012, and was named the World's Leading Tourist Attraction at the World Travel Awards in 2016.